alchemistry/alchemlyb/joss_paper/paper.md

 To evaluate the accuracy of the free energy estimate, *alchemlyb* offers a range of assessment tools.
 The error of the TI method is correlated with the average curvature [@pham2011identifying], while the error of FEP estimators depends on the overlap in sampled energy distributions [@pohorille2010good].
 *alchemlyb* creates visualizations of the smoothness of the integrand for TI estimators and the overlap matrix for FEP estimators, which can be qualitatively and quantitatively analyzed to determine the degree of overlap between simulated alchemical states, and suggest whether additional simulations should be run.
-For statistical validity, the accumulated samples should be collected from equilibrated simulations and *alchemlyb* contains tools for assessing (`alchemlyb.convergence`) and plotting (`alchemlyb.visualisation`) the convergence of the free energy estimate as a function of simulation time [@yang2004free] and means to compute the "fractional equilibration time" [@fan2020aa] to detect potentially un-equilibrated data.
+For statistical validity, the accumulated samples should be collected from equilibrated simulations and *alchemlyb* contains tools for assessing (`alchemlyb.convergence`) and plotting (`alchemlyb.visualisation`) the convergence of the free energy estimate as a function of simulation time [@yang2004free] and means to compute the "fractional equilibration time" [@fan2020aa] to detect potentially non-equilibrated data.

 *alchemlyb* offers all these tools as a library for users to customize each stage of the analysis (\autoref{fig:buildingblocks}).